 The conference was held in Warsaw, Poland in 2008.
-The conference tour included a trip to Warsaw, Krakow, Auschwitz, Prague, Budapest, and a memorable visit to Won Kwang Sa temple in Hungary.
+The conference tour included a trip to Warsaw, Krakow, Auschwitz, Prague, and Budapest.
 Many people attended this conference from abroad, with many Koreans from Mu Sang Sa and Hwa Gye Sa families together.

 The WWSF 2011 went on tour to Uttar Pradesh and Bihar India following the steps of the Shakyamuni Buddha, starting in the holy city of Varanasi with an early morning boat ride on the river Ganges.
 Participants visited Sarnath, where Buddha delivered his first sermon, Bodhgaya and the Mahabodhi Temple and sat under the Bodhi Tree.
 They visited Vulture Peak where the Buddha held up the flower, Kushinagar, where the Buddha attained Mahaparanirvana after his death and, finally, Lumbini, Nepal the birthplace of the Buddha, where many Zen Masters and honored guests gave wonderful dharma talks.
 Photos and videos from the conference can be found here: WWSF Facebook group.